 CENTER FOR STATISTICS AND MACHINE LEARNING - SML310 AI

-The Center for Statistics and Machine Learning at Princeton University has openings for an AI to participate in delivering SML310 -- Research Projects in Data Science in the Fall 2020 semester.
+The Center for Statistics and Machine Learning at Princeton University has openings for an AI to participate in delivering SML310 -- Research Projects in Data Science in the Spring 2020 semester.
 Students in SML 310 will work on a substantial independent project in data science.
-Lecture topics will support student projects and will include supervised and unsupervised machine learning methods, deep learning, data visualization, and hierarchical modelling.
+Lecture topics will support student projects and will include supervised and unsupervised machine learning methods, deep learning, data visualization, and hierarchical modeling.

-Requirements: experience with and enthusiasm for machine learning and data science; expertise in data analysis using Python and/or R. Experience with PyTorch and/or Stan would be an asset but is not a requirement.
+Requirements: experience with and enthusiasm for machine learning and data science; expertise in data analysis using Python and/or R. Experience with TensorFlow, PyTorch and/or Stan would be an asset but is not a requirement.
 We encourage applications from candidates in core data science disciplines as well as any other candidates whose work involves advanced quantitative analysis.